 Since 2002 Diagram 2921.1 has an arrow pointing to the top-left, like similar signs usually found at a junction (those are Diagram 2910).

 If the services are at a junction, then the legend 'Services' may be added to the usual exit sign, and to any other direction signs, provided this would lead to an overload of information.
-These are the Highways Agency's property and shouldn't include any advertising or facilities information.
+These are Highways England's property and shouldn't include any advertising or facilities information.

 Where services aren't immediately accessible from the road, the legend 'Services' on a blue patch should be used to direct traffic to the right place.